 information concerning sexual life / sexual orientation

 You will be able to view the following in your own My Care account: - Name, Health and Care number, address, date of birth, contact details and relevant health information including medicines, conditions, allergies, illnesses, diagnoses, current treatments, some results and notes that are shared with you by your clinical team.
 You will also be able to view medical appointment information in the acute and community setting.
-Future appointments from each Trust will be available from each Go Live date onwards, for example appointments for the South Eastern Health and Social Care Trust will be available via the My Care portal from 9th November 2023.
+Future appointments from each Trust will be available from each Go-Live date onwards, for example appointments for the South Eastern Health and Social Care Trust will be available via the My Care portal from 9th November 2023.
 Your proxy/proxies will not be able to view your address information in My Care.

 Some of your information will not be available to view on the My Care portal as follows: -